Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

 Throughout this paper, we focus on the following $K$-armed setting, also known as a stochastic $K$-armed bandit.
 There is a sequence of decision points $i = 1, \, 2, \, \ldots, \, n$ at which an agent chooses which action $A_i \in \cb{1, \, \ldots, \, K}$ to take and then observes a reward $Y_i \in \RR$.
 Here, $Y_i$ is assumed to be drawn from a distribution $P_{A_i}$, where the action $A_i$ may depend on past observations, and is conditionally independent from all other aspects of the system given the realization of $A_i$.
 Our goal is to use diffusion approximation to characterize the behavior of $K$-armed bandits in terms of a number of metrics, including regret

 i.e., the shortfall in rewards incurred by the bandit algorithm relative to always taking the best action.
+Unless otherwise specified, we will use ``arm gap'' as a short-hand for the gap between the mean rewards associated with the two best arms.

-The first part of our paper, Section \ref{sec:main}, is focused on establishing a diffusion limit for a broad class of sequential experimentation, which we refer to as sequentially randomized Markov experiments.
-This result applies to a wide variety of adaptive experimentation rules arising in statistics, machine learning and behavioral economics.
-Of particular interest is a characterization of this diffusion limit using random time-change applied to a driving Brownian motion, which enables much of our subsequent theoretical analysis.
+The first part of our paper, Section \ref{sec:main}, introduces a weak signal scaling regime for the reward distributions, where arm gaps become small as the sample size of the experiment increases.
+We then establish that for a broad class of sequential experiments, which we refer to as sequentially randomized Markov experiments, the system dynamics converge to a diffusion limit under this weak signal asymptotic regime.
+This result applies to a wide variety of adaptive experimentation rules arising in statistics, machine learning and behavioral economics including Thompson sampling (see Examples \ref{ex:tempered_greedy}--\ref{ex:exploration} given below).
+We also find that this diffusion limit can be characterized using random time-change applied to a Brownian motion, which enables much of our subsequent theoretical analysis.
+Throughout our analysis, we assume that the arm selection probabilities in the sequentially randomized Markov experiments we consider vary continuously with relevant state variables.
+We provide convergence results for both when the limiting sampling function is Lipschitz continuous, and when it is continuous but non-Lipschitz; however, our results do not apply to bandit algorithms with a discontinuous deterministic component, such as UCB or $\varepsilon$-greedy.